skip to content

 What is the SLIP+ transaction fee for Kansas?

-The SLIP+ transaction fee is 0.175% if the gross premium (premium plus all policy fees) for all transactions reported in SLIP+.
-The transaction fee is refunded pro-rata on all premium endorsements, cancellations, and backout transactions (reversals).
-The SLIP+ transaction fee is applies to all policies effective on or after May 1, 2026.
-Transactions on policies effective prior to May 1, 2026 will not be assessed a SLIP+ transaction fee.
+The SLIP+ transaction fee is 0.175% of the gross premium (premium plus all policy fees) for all transactions reported in SLIP+.
+The transaction fee is charged in addition to the surplus lines tax.
+The transaction fee is refunded pro-rata on all return premium endorsements, cancellations, and backout transactions (reversals).

 Does Kansas maintain a list of eligible surplus lines insurers?